Welsh Language Policy

 Our main marketing literature will be fully bilingual.

-All supplementary print produced by Chapter will be fully bilingual and will include all artform and general literature including flyers, posters, programmes, visitor guides etc.
+All supplementary print produced by us will be fully bilingual and will include all artform and general literature including flyers, posters, programmes, visitor guides etc.

 Exceptions to this general principle may be advertising or publicity campaigns aimed at a particular target audience outside Wales.

-Marketing literature received from incoming companies, film distributers and artists etc. will be accepted in English.
+Marketing literature received from incoming companies, film distributers and artists etc. will be accepted in English and Welsh.

 All external displays, public information stands and exhibitions will treat the two languages on a basis of equality, except where the organisers of the event rule that one of the two languages must be predominant.